fdelgadodelapuente/isce2_install/README.md

 ISCE2 installation

-For compiling the software in macOS. these are modified from [Instructions for MacPorts (Piyush Agram, formerly at JPL)](https://github.com/piyushrpt/mojaveSetup) I have tested these instrucctions with the following macOS versions and compilers
+For compiling the software in macOS. these are modified from [Instructions for MacPorts (Piyush Agram, formerly at JPL)](https://github.com/piyushrpt/mojaveSetup) I have used these instrucctions with the following macOS versions and compilers

 Feb 22 2019 MacMini2014/MacBookAir2015, High Sierra and Mojave, gcc7